 Cheyelene impulsively decided to end her teaching stint in favour of the career she’d first romanticised in high school.
 As a Communications and Media graduate from the University of Wollongong, she also has a passion for books that make her seem interesting - from Plath to Chomsky (told you) - and a treatable (for the most part) addiction to Netflix.

 As a CUHK grad, Christy prides herself in uncovering confounding and almost always bizarre stories.
 She's reported on Asia’s largest tech conference RISE and Alibaba’s Jumpstarter startup conference.
 She spends her free time hiking across Hong Kong, rummaging through thrift stores, and planning her next trip overseas.

 An ex-biochemist at Imperial and UCL graduate, Claudia strives to bring the laboratory to life through writing.
-She enjoys dabbling in the unexplored spaces between the arts and sciences, intrigued by the relationship between human agency and the impacts of technology on us.
+Now a Hive Life writer, she enjoys dabbling in the unexplored spaces between the arts and sciences, intrigued by the relationship between human agency and the impacts of technology on us.

 As a Media and Communications Major at City University and a Hive Life Writer, Tanya is fascinated by the current state of technology when it comes to Big Data, AI, AR/VR and its potential Black Mirror-like implications.
 Prior to joining Hive Life, Tanya was busy interviewing extreme athletes and environmentalists for Action Asia, participating in Model UN and managing Speaker Relations for TEDxCityUHK.